 Is your contact center considering moving to the cloud?
 If you’re following the trends of the industry, you’re probably already in the process, or at least in the planning stages.
-We’ve learned from industry leaders and customers over the past 26 years in the contact center integration space.
-So, we’d like to share a few considerations before you do a full or partial move to the cloud.
+We’ve learned from industry leaders and customers over the past 26 years in the contact center integration space, and we have 3 contact center secrets to share before you embark on a full or partial move to the cloud.
+These insights will help you make informed decisions and ensure a successful transition.

 Consider solutions with pre-built integration applications before moving to the cloud